 The 2 respective "national" carriers operate services between Amsterdam Schiphol (AMS) and Frankfurt Main International airport (FRA).
 Flight time is scheduled to be around 65 minutes.

-Lufthansa (Star Alliance) operates 7x daily on the AMS-FRA route using a variety of aircraft including Airbus A319/320 series and Boeing 737s.
+Lufthansa (Star Alliance) operates 5x daily on the Amsterdam-Frankfurt flight route using Airbus A320 series aircraft.

 KLM and Lufthansa are the only viable options on this short flight route - you could also fly Air France (via Paris), British Airways (via London) or Czech Airlines (via Prague) - but these would be significantly more inconvenient as well as expensive.

 3. Amsterdam-Frankfurt by Coach

 German coach company Flixbus operates up to 6x direct coach service daily from Amsterdam Sloterdijk to Frankfurt Main Hauptbahnhof.
 The coaches take about 6 hours and singles start from around €25.

 Eurolines runs a 10x weekly coach service from its Amsterdam Duivendrecht terminal to Frankfurt HauptBahnhof.
 The journey takes approximately 8 hours - choose between day and overnight services.
 Singles start at €19.